Click here for Training Videos

 Select the file you want to open.
 Enter the password for that file.
 Select OK.

 View and/or edit your MDG data file contents, and exit when you're done.
+Each time you exit your data is automatically encrypted based upon your password.

 File Name: